eCampusOntario has gathered resources to support teaching and learning into the future. Visit Page

 Xinli Wang teaches entry-level mathematics courses at University of Toronto, Mississauga, and Mathematics of Business and Finance at Seneca College.
 Her love of teaching started when she was a graduate student.
 After she received her Ph.D, She taught full-time as a math lecturer at Singapore Polytechnic for five years.
 Her current interests include flipped learning, blended learning, problem based learning, student engagement and open education resources.
 She does acrylic paintings to destress.
 She can be found at mathrojak.ca.

-If you are interested in connecting with any of the OE Fellows, check in with them directly or email us at firstname.lastname@example.org and we’ll make an introduction!
+If you are interested in connecting with any of the OE Fellows, check in with them directly or email eCampusOntario at firstname.lastname@example.org for an introduction!